theSKAILab/STAD/README.md

-# The Spatial and Temporal Aggregate Data (STAD) Ontology Design Pattern
+# The Spatial and Temporal Aggregate Data (STAD) Ontology

 The Spatial and Temporal Aggregate Data (STAD) Ontology provides a structured framework to accurately describe the spatial and temporal attributes of aggregate quantities, enhancing the integration and utilization of diverse environmental data.